wombathead/wombathead.github.io/about.md

 I completed a three-month internship at [Imagination Technologies][imgtec], where I was part of the Vulkan driver team.
-If you've made a Vulkan program with index buffers using 8-bit indices, you're welcome.
+If you've made a Vulkan program with index buffers using 8-bit indices, you're welcome (charitable donations welcome).

-# Constantly
+# Other

-I like any opportunity to write some code, though I am particularly fond of computer graphics programming, and using code to solve fun puzzles.
-I am a big fan of [Project Euler][project-euler] and Eric Wastl's [Advent of Code][advent-of-code].
-I am currently finishing up 2020, after which I plan on going back and completing the rest of the years.
-My current favourite language is [Lisp][common-lisp], though I am no expert.
+I like any opportunity to write some code, and I am particularly fond of using code to solve fun puzzles -- I am a big fan of [Project Euler][project-euler] and Eric Wastl's [Advent of Code][advent-of-code].
+I also like computer graphics programming and implementing myself the various algorithms I come across.
+Currently, my favourite programming language is (Common) [Lisp][common-lisp], though I am no expert.

 I played rugby for the University of Warwick RFC First XV for all of my four years there and currently play for my local team.
-I am also a big fan of the guitar, so if you're name is George and/or you know all the chords, please get in touch.
+I like cricket too.
+I play the guitar and saxophone and am a big fan of Pink Floyd, Jimi Hendrix, Frank Zappa, and Red Hot Chili Peppers.

 {%
 	include image.html